Hawaii is preparing action plan for possible North Korean nuclear missile launch

 Still, it is preparing for an attack from the unpredictable nation in the same way it would a natural disaster.

-"We need to tell the public what the state is doing," Vern Miyagi, administrator of the emergency management agency, told Hawaii News Now.
+"We need to tell the public what the state is doing," Vern Miyagi, administrator of the emergency management agency, said in a statement.
 “We do not want to cause any undue stress for the public; however, we have a responsibility to plan for all hazards."

 In April, the Hawaii Emergency Management Agency posted to its website, saying although the chances of a missile being directed at the state are small, it’s better not to take any risks and be caught unprepared.